Matte0398/Zabbix-Multi-Agent-Architecture/README.md

 Fix:

-- configure a different port for the second Agent, for example `10056` or `10150`.
+- configure a different port for the second Agent, for example `10056`.

 ---